-	Not only do our products help others reduce their carbon footprint, but we measure and reduce our own environmental impact.
-View our latest sustainability metrics report via the link below.
+Not only do our products help others reduce their carbon footprint, but we measure our own Environmental, Social and Governance (ESG) impact.
+View our latest sustainability report via the link below.
 Prior reports are available in the resource library located at the bottom of this page.

 Manufacturing & Solar Panel Sustainability

 Solar panel sustainability requires thinking about their impacts in a multi-dimensional way.
 Long term change will come from rethinking the way we make and use consumable products.
 As such, we annually track and record key metrics associated with the manufacture of SunPower products, including water use, energy use and Greenhouse Gas Emissions.
 Learn more